 Your pet’s primary care veterinarian will receive phone updates and written reports about the procedure performed, prognosis, aftercare, and medications recommended for your pet.

-Our dedicated team of experienced board-certified veterinarians, veterinary technicians and support staff use their extensive experience, skill and love for animals to provide your pet with the best chance of a happy, healthy recovery.
+Our dedicated team of experienced board-certified veterinarians, veterinary technicians and support staff in Round Rock use their extensive experience, skill and love for animals to provide your pet with the best chance of a happy, healthy recovery.
 Within the finest of veterinary facilities, the Heart of Texas Veterinary Specialty Center offers depth of knowledge, scope of expertise, and a superior level of care.

 What Is a Veterinary Specialist?